iradwatkins/steppers-life-v3/implementation-plan.md

 - ✅ Header navigation integration with dashboard link for authenticated users
 - ✅ Mobile-responsive design with touch-friendly interfaces
 - ✅ Full Story U implementation complete and tested

+## Epic U: User Dashboard & Role Activation (Initial Launch) - Done
+**Implementation Summary:** Story U-001 delivers a comprehensive user dashboard system that dynamically adapts based on user roles, provides intuitive content creation options, tracks user progress, and includes full light/dark theme support.
+The dashboard serves as the central hub for personalized user experience with role-based feature access and progressive feature unlocking as users engage with different aspects of the platform.